 Sensitivity

-Historically, if you’re looking for the most sensitive shoe possible, unlined has always been the way to go.
+Historically, if you were looking for the most sensitive shoe possible, unlined has always been the way to go.

 There are many companies that line their more entry level shoes to prioritize comfort and durability but then keep their higher end shoes unlined to ensure sensitivity.

 When climbing shoes were first made, their construction was quite simple.
 Today, brands have been experimenting with all sorts of material types and thicknesses.
-It is now possible that you can have a lined shoe that has a much thinner outsole and a thinner midsole that’s still going to give you the same sensitivity of an unlined shoe that has a little bit of a thicker midsole.
-Keep in mind that thinner outsoles typically have less durability.
+It is now possible to have a lined shoe that has a much thinner outsole and a thinner midsole that will still give you the same sensitivity of an unlined shoe that has a little bit of a thicker midsole.
+Keep in mind that there is a tradeoff: thinner outsoles typically have less durability.

 In this category of sensitivity, since it’s virtually impossible to know the entire shoe construction, we default to what the brand says the shoe is designed to do.
 If they say it’s a shoe for newer climbers made with comfort in mind, then we assume less sensitivity.
 If they say it’s great for micro-edging, we assume they’ve prioritized sensitivity.